Horticulture Magazine

 With their cup-shaped blooms, daisy-like petals and bursts of bright colour, anemones are a sight for sore eyes come springtime.

-They’re also very compact, meaning they lend themselves well to container planting, busy borders or other areas of the garden where space is at a premium.
+They’re also very compact, meaning they lend themselves well to container planting, busy borders and their edges or other areas of the garden where space is at a premium.

 Plant them in early autumn for a charming display of colours come early spring that’ll cut right through the doom and gloom of winter to galvanise your garden back to life.